pfortune/weathertop-node/README.md

-# WeatherTop Baseline
+# WeatherTop Release 1

 ## Introduction

-WeatherTop Baseline is the second version of the WeatherTop web companion application designed for WeatherTop 1000, a modular weather station.
-This application includes all the features from v1-Starter and adds an additional piece of data, Pressure, in the readings for each weather station.
-The dashboard now presents the latest weather at each station, providing more comprehensive insights into current weather conditions.
+WeatherTop Release 1 is the third version of the WeatherTop web companion application designed for WeatherTop 1000, a modular weather station.
+This version builds upon the features of the Baseline version, including the addition of wind direction data for each station, an expanded wind summary, and the ability to add new stations and readings.

 ## Features

-- All features from v1-Starter
+- All features from the Baseline version
-- Additional pressure data (hPa) in readings for each station
+- Additional data in the reading for each station:
+  - Wind Direction (number from 0 to 360)
-- Dashboard now displays the latest weather for each station, including:
+- Expanded wind summary for each station:
-  - Station Name
+  - Wind Compass
-  - Weather conditions (code presented as a description)
-  - Temperature in both Celsius and Fahrenheit
-  - Wind speed in Beaufort scale
+  - Wind Chill
-  - Pressure
+- New Features:
+  1. Add Station
+  2. Add Reading

+### Add Station

+The default view of the application now presents a list of station names on the dashboard (without current conditions or readings).
+A station can be added via the "Add Station" button, which accepts the station name.
+Clicking on the Folder button opens the station view, summarizing the latest weather at the station.

-### Weather Readings
+### Add Reading

-Each reading in the JSON file consists of:

-- Weather code (number in range 100-800) - integer
-- Temperature (Celsius) - decimal
-- Wind speed (km/h) - decimal
-- Pressure (hPa) - number
+When a station is opened, the current conditions and readings appear.
+The application now allows users to add new readings to a station.

 ## Setup and Installation